amadkayani/amadkayani.github.io/_posts/2022-08-16-The-potential for-hydroelectric-power-generation in-heritage-landscapes.md

----
-title: "The potential for hydroelectric power generation in heritage landscapes"
-layout: post
----

 Heritage is often seen as a barrier to low-carbon technologies, however, the repurposing of historic water mills may provide hydro energy instracture that would otherwise be financially unviable.